Chapter 2: A Scenery of Life

 “The captain said he would be investigating the target, Qaiz’rra,” was the reply.

 While a reasonable answer, it only further discomfited Rraos.
-Now that he dared to point a questioning finger at his own shadows, it was turning him into a very paranoid young man.
-If not, he was one about to stumble upon a scenery he had for long been running away from.
+Now that he had dared to point a questioning finger at his own shadows, it was turning him into a very paranoid young man.
+If not incorrect, he was about to stumble upon a scenery he had for long been running away from.

 “Then get ready to move.
 I want to get back to our estate as quickly as possible.”